Reading Comprehension - ACT

 How to Prepare for the ACT Reading

 Time management is the biggest challenge: 35 minutes for 4 passages means about 8–9 minutes per passage including answering all 10 questions.
 Practice in exam mode on EntrenAU to train the reading speed the ACT demands.
 The natural sciences and social studies passages trip up the most students because of dense, technical content—practice those passage types first.
-AI tutor Dani explains why each answer is correct or incorrect so you build systematic comprehension skills.
+AI tutor explains why each answer is correct or incorrect so you build systematic comprehension skills.